HEALTH AND SAFETY POLICY

 The Site Manager is the nominated responsible person for asbestos on the premises and acts on behalf of the headteacher to provide the necessary competence to enable asbestos to be managed safely in accordance with the Corporate Procedure.

 The asbestos competent person will ensure that all staff have a reasonable awareness of asbestos management and dangers.
-He is to ensure that the appropriate staff are competent in the use of the asbestos register and that asbestos is managed in accordance with departmental and corporate requirements.
-He will advise the headteacher of any condition or situation relating to asbestos which may affect the safety of any premises users.
-He is to work within his level of competence and seek appropriate guidance and direction from the headteacher and/or the Children’s Services Health & Safety Team as required.
+They will ensure that the appropriate staff are competent in the use of the asbestos register and that asbestos is managed in accordance with departmental and corporate requirements.
+They will advise the headteacher of any condition or situation relating to asbestos which may affect the safety of any premises users.
+They will work within their level of competence and seek appropriate guidance and direction from the headteacher and/or the Children’s Services Health & Safety Team as required.

 The on-site trained accident investigator is the Headteacher who will lead on all accident investigations in accordance with departmental and corporate procedures.